-- 1.4 PPP is a component of the services that fall within the following markets in which BT has been found to have SMP: - call origination on fixed public narrowband networks; - local-tandem conveyance and transit on fixed public narrowband networks; - inter-tandem conveyance and transit on fixed public narrowband networks; - · single transit on fixed public narrowband networks; and - fixed geographic call termination.

-1.5 At the time of concluding the reviews of these markets, and in light of the specific concerns raised by competing providers to BT as discussed below, Oftel did not consider that it was able to propose appropriate charge control regulation of the PPP ppm charge (a charge control was imposed on the PPP FRIACO charge) in the absence of a detailed investigation into PPP costs and charges.
-Therefore, the charge control in respect of PPP ppm and other services within the same charge control basket (interconnection circuits) remains in place as a result of the continuation of Condition 69 of BT's licence issued under section 7 of the Telecommunications Act 1984, pending the outcome of this PPP review.
-Oftel considered it appropriate to impose a charge control on the PPP FRIACO charge1, although it acknowledged that the PPP review might have an impact on the level of the PPP FRIACO charge.
+- 1.4 PPP is a component of the services that fall within the following markets in which BT has been found to have SMP: - call origination on fixed public narrowband networks; - local-tandem conveyance and transit on fixed public narrowband networks; - inter-tandem conveyance and transit on fixed public narrowband networks; - single transit on fixed public narrowband networks; and - fixed geographic call termination. - 1.5 At the time of concluding the reviews of these markets, Oftel did not consider it appropriate to impose charge control regulation on the PPP ppm charge, in the absence of a detailed investigation into PPP costs and charges.
+A charge control was imposed on the PPP FRIACO charge1, although Oftel recognised that the outcome of the PPP review might have an impact on the level of this charge.